saichler/l8bugs/README.md

 ## UI

 L8Bugs provides both desktop and mobile web interfaces built with the L8UI component library.
+The tracking UI is implemented as a generic L8UI system component under `l8ui/sys/tracking/`, using the `L8Tracking` namespace (desktop) and `MobileL8Tracking` namespace (mobile).

+The UI lives under a single "System" sidebar section with Tracking as the default tab.

 ### Desktop (`go/bugs/website/web/`)